Has it all been done before?

 Is There Any Uniqueness Left to Create?

 In a world where millions of artworks are created every year, it’s natural to feel that everything has been done before.
-However, originality in art isn’t always about inventing something unprecedented—it’s about adding your perspective.
+However, originality in art isn’t always about inventing something unprecedented.
+It’s about adding your perspective.
 The infinite combination of human creativity, personal experiences, and evolving technology ensures there’s always room for something new.

 How Can Aspiring Artists Find Something New?